phil-l-brockwell/CV/README.md

 I am a Junior Web Developer in London with a passion for clean, expressive code and a particular enthusiasm for Ruby on Rails.
 I stumbled across the intricacies of computer science a few years ago.
 My keen attitude for problem solving, thirst for learning, and interest in all things technological, lead me to a decision to take the red pill and embark on a new career.

+# What am I doing currently?

+I am currently working in Shoreditch for [Cool Camping](www.coolcamping.co.uk) as a Junior Rails Developer.
+In this position I have been responsible for implementing a test suite, with Rspec and Capybara, and most recently redesigning the most popular parts of the website, ensuring full mobile friendlyness.

 # What have I coded?

 ## Nvoice = [Site](http://n-voice-app.herokuapp.com/#/welcome) && [Code](https://github.com/robertpulson/nvoice)